ali46-2/realtime_ocr_with_text-to-speech/README.md

   * Capture video from the camera.
   * Preprocess the latest frame from the camera.
   * Perform OCR (Optical Character Regonition) every N seconds on the latest preprocessed frame.
-  * Perform TTS if any text is found from the OCR process.
+  * Perform text-to-speech if any text is found from the OCR process.

 ### Preprocessing
 The preprocessing steps include: